gdsc-jssstu/campUS-Web/README.md

 ## Thank You

-Thank you for contributing to campUS-web!
+Thank you for contributing to campUS-Web!
 Your contributions help make this project better for everyone.
 If you have any questions or need further assistance, please don't hesitate to reach out to us.

 <hr>